 Put masking tape along the skirting boards and any trim.
 You will also want to cover light switches or sockets and windows.

 If the walls need priming then do this and leave to dry for at least two hours.
 Fresh plaster needs priming with a mist coat because standard emulsion is too thick to adhere to the surface properly.
 When you water down the paint, the water is absorbed into the surface which allows the paint to bond.

 How to paint a ceiling

-You are now ready to paint the ceiling.
+You are now ready to paint the ceiling (use our guide for full instructions).
 Fill a roller tray (do not put too much in as it will be awkward to move around) and pick a corner to start in.